mikeguardiola/create-azure-sub-and-resource/README.md

 <h2>High-Level Steps</h2>

-- Step 1: Create an Azure account within the Azure portal
+- Create an Azure account within the Azure portal
-- Step 2: Create a Resource Group
+- Create a Resource Group
-- Step 3: Create a Storage Account within the Resource Group
+- Create a Storage Account within the Resource Group
-- Step 4: Create a file on your local desktop and upload it into the Stprage Account
+- Create a file on your local desktop and upload it into the Stprage Account
-- Step 5: Edit the file within the Storage Account (within the Azure Portal)
+- Edit the file within the Storage Account (within the Azure Portal)
-- Step 6: Download the file and observe the changes
+- Download the file and observe the changes
-- Step 7: Delete the Resource Group
+- Delete the Resource Group
-- Step 8: Verify that the Resource Group has been deleted
+- Verify that the Resource Group has been deleted

 <h2>Azure Subscription and Resource Group Creation: Step-By-Step Instructions</h2>

 <p>
+  Step 1:
 <img src="https://i.imgur.com/FDh8Umj.png"/>
 </p>
 <p>